cleesmith/goweb/README.md

 * no huge python installation and packages required
 * it's fast enough for my <a href="http://cleesmith.github.io/" target="_blank">blog</a>
-  - which is currently at github.io but now it can be hosted anywhere
+  - currently at github.io but with goweb it can be hosted anywhere
 * pre-built binary <a href="https://github.com/cleesmith/goweb/releases" target="_blank">releases</a> for all OS/architecture's that Go provides

 ### ToDos